The 8 Best Office Phones of 2021

-Panasonic is one of the better known names in electronics and it doesn’t disappoint with this phone, particularly if your business keeps you or your employees out of the office and on the road a lot.
-Its Link2Cell technology links to up to two smartphones so you never really have to be away from your landline.
-And it works both ways—your cellphone texts will show up on your Panasonic phone, too.
+Panasonic is one of the better-known names in electronics and it doesn’t disappoint with this phone, particularly if your business regularly keeps you or your employees out of the office and on the road.
+Its Link2Cell technology links up to two smartphones so you never really have to be away from your landline.
+And it works both ways—your cellphone texts will show up on the Panasonic phone, too.

 You can take calls just about anywhere thanks to this phone’s enhanced noise reduction.
 Plus, the power backup feature will keep it up and running even if the electricity goes out.

 Best for Home Offices: Panasonic KX-TGF352N Corded/Cordless Phone